AFKoffee/wasmgrind/book/src/introduction.md

 The _Wasmgrind_ project is a collection of various concepts, tools and libraries which interact deeply with low-level concepts of WebAssembly.

+> [!CAUTION]
+> Most of the content of this book has been removed during the course of switching to WALI as Wasmgrind's main low-level interface.
+We may re-add it in the future, but for now this book is just an artifact from the past ...

 ## Background

 In the _User_ and _Developer Guides_ we assume, that you are familiar with WebAssembly and the analysis of concurrent programs.
 We recommend reading the following chapters first, depending on your background: